bfichera/shgpy/docs/_sources/tutorial/tensor_tutorial.rst.txt

 That's good, our tensor is actually invariant under 3-fold rotation as advertised.

-This ends our tutorial on tensors in ShgPy, but feel free to peruse through the relevant :doc:`documentation <../modules>` for more info before moving on to the :doc:`next tutorial <fitting_tutorial>`
+This ends our tutorial on tensors in ShgPy, but feel free to peruse through the relevant :doc:`documentation <../modules>` for more info before moving on to the :doc:`next tutorial <fitting_tutorial>`.